jessicap5159/budget-tracker/README.md

 Simply enter your transactions using the tools at the top of the page.

 ## Credits
-Many thanks to Sean King and encycolorpedia.com.
+Many thanks to Sean King, Aliff Macapinlac and encycolorpedia.com.

 ## License
 Project covered under [MIT license](https://choosealicense.com/licenses/mit/).